RaveMaker/Renamer/README.md

 2. Generate a password file using 'gen-pass.ps1' script

-3. Edit the following variables:
+3. Edit 'reanmer.ps1' and change the following variables:

 ```
 $dryRun = $true